ek8203/CarND-MPC-Project/README.md

 #### Timestep Length and Elapsed Duration

-Initially I defined the elapsed duration `T = 10 sec` by chosing the the number of steps `N = 20` and the timestep length `dt = 0.5`.
-But I it was hard to keep the vehicle on track using those values and I reduced the duration to `T = 2 sec` by setting the timestep `dt = 0.1`.
+Initially I defined the elapsed duration `T = 10 sec` by chosing the number of steps `N = 20` and the timestep length `dt = 0.5`.
+But it was hard to keep the vehicle on track using those values and I reduced the duration to `T = 2 sec` by setting the timestep `dt = 0.1`.
 That caused oscillations of the vehicle which I considered as an effect of a computational delay.
-So I reduced the number of the computational steps to `N = 10`, that changed the predicted horizon to `T = 1 sec`.
+So I reduced the number of the computational steps to `N = 10` changing the predicted horizon to `T = 1 sec`.
 It gave me good control results at moderate speed of 40 mph.
 Later, to deal with the latency, I increased the `dt` keeping the same elapsed time.
 That slightly improved  stability of the vehicle.
 The final choosen value are `N = 8` and `dt = 1.25`.

 #### Polynomial Fitting and MPC Preprocessing

-The MPC is trying to minimize the cross track and orientation errors of the vehicle with respect to the road trajectory line. `polyfit` method is used to build a 3rd-order polynomial line `f(x)` from the waypoints as described earlier.
+The MPC is trying to minimize the cross track and orientation errors of the vehicle trajectory with respect to the road trajectory line. `polyfit` method is used to build a 3rd-order polynomial line `f(x)` from the waypoints as described earlier.
 The resulting polynomial is evaluated against the actual vehicle position by `polyeval` method to calculate the cross track error `cte` and the orientation error `epsi`.
 I defined the ojectives of the cost function in vector `fg` and passed it to the [Ipopt](https://projects.coin-or.org/Ipopt/) optimization `solve` method to find optimal actuator values that minimize `cte` and `epsi`.

 Then I tuned the cost function by setting weights of the cost components .
-First I had to increase cost weights of the steering  `delta` atuation and the gaps beetween sequencial steering actuation in order to avoid erratic vehicle behavior.
+First I had to increase the cost weights of the steering  `delta` atuation and the gaps beetween sequential steering actuation in order to avoid erratic vehicle behavior.
 Then I increased the cost of `cte` and `epsi` to keep the vehicle on track.
-I set the reference speed to 100 mph and I found it very interesting how the optimizer was solving the problem with respect to the higher weight components ignoring the cost of speed, which has much lower weight.
-Such as the MPC could drop the vehicle speed on sharp curves (high `cte`) down to 30-40 mph and increase the speed beyond 90 mph on straght parts of the road.
+I set the reference speed to 100 mph and found it very interesting how the optimizer was solving the problem with respect to the higher weight components ignoring the cost of speed, which has much lower weight.
+Such as the MPC could 'automatically' drop the vehicle speed on sharp curves (high `cte`) down to 30-40 mph and increase the speed beyond 90 mph on straght parts of the road.
 It looked very 'natural', like a human driver behavior.
-The final cost weight values are:
+On the other hand, it absolutely made sense considering the following selected cost weight values:

  Cost Component | Weight
 :----------|-------: